 Prey 2 is the sequel to the 2006 first person shooter, Prey.
 It has very few things in common with the first Prey and is an open world first person shooter.
 Players take on the role of bounty hunter Kilian Samuels as he hunts down targets on an alien world.
 The world offers parkour similar to Mirror's Edge as well as alien technology.

-Being a bounty hunter, Samuels must hunt and capture his prey.
 The player will be able to choose how to take out enemies, be it through stealth or brute force, while some bounties will trigger scripted events such as chases.
 To make hunting easier, Samuels has access to a special view mode where he can scan groups of people to see if any have bounties over their heads.
 This can be done outside of missions while exploring the environment.

-Rumours of Cancellation and Delay
+Rumors of Cancellation and Delay

 Following E3 2011, where the game was shown behind closed doors and a trailer was released, Prey 2 disappeared for nine months.
 When most of the Prey 2 panels were cancelled at GDC 2012, some assumed that the game had been outright cancelled.

-On April 20, 2012 Bethesda sent out a press release stating that Prey 2 was still in development and had been delayed due to the fact that it didn't match Bethesda's quality standards:
+On April 20, 2012 Bethesda sent out a press release stating that Prey 2 was still in development and had been delayed due to the fact that it didn't match Bethesda's quality standards.

 It was further revealed that development for the game had been stopped in November 2011.
 Human Head wished to re-negotiate their contract with ZeniMax, believing that the terms of their current contract were not fair.
 Many members of Human Head were laid off during this strike period which lasted at least until March 2, 2012.
 It is unclear if Human Head and ZeniMax have come to any sort of agreement.